akuan1234/VLex-SAM3/README.md

 demo.py                      Single-image prediction helper
 ```

 SAM3 checkpoints, MLLM weights, and datasets are not included.
+The dataset can be found at [SegEarth-OV](https://github.com/likyoo/SegEarth-OV).

 ## Installation